 After the review process, papers may be either accepted as is, rejected, or accepted conditional on a specific set of revisions being made.
 If revisions are requested, the authors will have a period of approximately 3 weeks, indicated in the dates below, to carry out the revisions.
 During this period, a designated “shepherd” will be assigned to each paper and will be available to confer with the authors on the revisions.
 The paper will then be accepted if the area and program chairs believe that the updated paper satisfies the request for revisions.

 Submissions which are not accepted as a full paper may be accepted for poster presentation instead.
 Posters will be presented to the community during the conference poster sessions but are not accompanied by an archival publication.

-The conference will provide financial assistance for registration and travel costs, as well as data plans if the conference is converted to a virtual format.
-All financial assistance applications must be submitted by March 24, 2022 AoE; applications received after this date will not be considered.
-More information on the application process for financial assistance will be provided at a later date.
+The conference will provide financial assistance for registration and travel costs, as well as data plans if the conference is converted to a virtual format, as funds are available.

 Please apply for financial assistance here by May 26, 2022.